…and do not be conformed to this world, but be transformed by the renewing of your mind. Romans 12:2

 TIME AWAY FROM THE HOUSE

-After 60 days’ residence a woman may spend the night away at the home of an immediate family member.
-After six months of residence this can be two nights at the home of an immediate family member.
-As with all special allowances, this is based on appropriate maturity level and behavior.
+After 60 days’ residence a woman may, with permission, spend the night away at the home of an immediate family member on occasion.
+After six months of residence this can be two nights, from time to time, at the home of an immediate family member.
+As with all special allowances, this is based on appropriate maturity level, behavior, and permission and not intended to be on a regular basis.

 There are times when a family would like a woman resident to join them for a special occasion (a short trip or excursion).
 Permission for these activities is granted on a case by case basis.

-Women accepted to Grace House must be able to manage their own medications; that is, able to take them according to how they are prescribed and maintain them safely in the lock boxes that are provided.
-The pin number for your box or boxes is given to the Director to be recorded in your record in the event it has to be opened in the case of an emergency.
-Over the counter as well as prescribed medications are to be kept in these boxes.
+Women accepted to Grace House must be able to manage their own medications; that is, able to take them according to how they are prescribed and maintain them safely in a tote that is provided and kept in the Director’s office which is locked.
+All prescriptions need to be placed through Kinney’s Drug here in Canton so that they can be obtained in blister packs for ease in use and accuracy of count and documentation.
+Over the counter medications are to be kept in these totes, also.
 The only exceptions would be epi pens, nitro, and the like for immediate and emergency use.

 All medications, prescribed and OTC, must be noted by the Director in your record at the time of admission and on-going during your stay.
 The boxes will be checked periodically to assure that the boxes match the sheets.